New Year diabetes goals

 New Year always makes me think about my diabetes.

 There’s a photo of me, taken at Sydney Harbour on New Year’s Eve 2006.
-My face is expressionless, not happy, not sad, not looking excited about seeing the famous fireworks for the first time, but it’s obvious from the photo that my thoughts are somewhere else.
+It’s obvious from the photo that my thoughts are somewhere else.
 If you knew me well you’d probably be able to tell there was something up.
 On that day, before catching the ferry over from our flat in Manly, I’d had a call from the lab to say that the results were back from my glucose tolerance test and I was definitely diabetic and would need to see a doctor as soon as possible.

 “How soon?”
 I’d asked.